flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 #### Static IP

-By default, Container Linux uses DHCP to get its network configuration.
+By default, Flatcar Linux uses DHCP to get its network configuration.
 In this example the VM will be attached directly to the local network via a bridge on the host's virbr0 and the local network.
-To configure a static address add a [networkd unit][systemd-network] to the Container Linux config:
+To configure a static address add a [networkd unit][systemd-network] to the Flatcar Linux config:

 ```yaml container-linux-config
 passwd: